 Some examples include batching small files (as fewer, larger files reduces overhead and costs) and aggregating data at the source before uploading (for example, if you’re collecting log data, summarize or filter it prior to storage).

-7. Monitor and Analyze Usage with S3 storage lens
+6. Monitor and Analyze Usage with S3 Storage Lens & Storage Class Analysis

 Amazon S3 Storage Lens is a storage analytics tool that helps you visualize and manage your storage usage and activity across your S3 objects.
 With its dashboard and metrics, you can gain insights into operational and cost efficiencies within your S3 environment.
 You can use S3 Storage lens to: